Group-8-Encode/week-4/README.md

 ### References
 https://ipfs.io/
 # Homework
+* Create Github Issues with your questions about this lesson
 * Finish the integration
 * Study about [IPFS](https://docs.ipfs.io/)
 * (Optional) Implement more features to integrate frontend and backend from previous classes